 STEP FOUR: TRACK YOUR SPENDING

 At the end of the month, you might have cash still in the envelopes.
 You can make two decisions either save it for next month so have more money to spend.
-The second option is that you transfer all it to your savings.
+The second option is that you transfer all of it to your savings.
 Use this to pay off debt or purchase something you have been saving for a long time.
 There’s no harm in rewarding yourself after all that hard work.
-If anything you can use that is a motivation tactic, to cutback every month.
+If anything you can use that as a motivation tactic, to cut back every month.